paloblanco/bros_mansion/readme.md

 - ~~biggie health from 500 to 400~~
 - ~~sfx when coins bounce~~
 - ~~extra graphics on bookcases~~,
-- king boo cannot leave fight rooms
+- ~~king boo cannot leave fight rooms~~
-- maze graphics (maybe stairs for floor texture?)
 - ~~title screen~~
 - graphics screen
+- camera only follows lead bro
+- offscreen bros snap to lead bro

 ## nice to have
 - run button
 - more kinds of furniture
 - function that pauses game and lets you switch
+- level music
+- hidden collectibles
+- maze graphics (maybe stairs for floor texture?)

 ### cheatsheet